potatoeggy/eifueo/docs/sch3uz.md

 #### Double displacement

 A double displacement reaction involves two compounds "exchanging" their components to form two new compounds.
-It can **only occur** if either a precipitate, a salt and water, or a gas and water are formed.
+It can **only occur** if either a precipitate, a salt and water, or a gas and water is formed.
 Otherwise, there is **no reaction**.

 $$AB + CD → AD + BC$$